5 Tips for an Effective Pricing Strategy

 The price of a product or service often depends on the return of investment (ROI).
 This helps you measure the profitability of your product or service in relation to your resources.
 You want to be getting more than the amount you spent on the resources consumed during the process.

-For products, you want to calculate all the expenses to get it out on shelves or carts.
+For products, you want to calculate the expense required to get it out on shelves or carts.
 This includes labor costs, machinery, equipment, materials, supplies, and others.
 For services, on the other hand, you can include manpower and the software or tool used to deliver the said services.
 By gauging how many resources you used for a product or service, you can then decide which pricing models will work best for your business.

 2. Determine your target market